KLaci/smart-paste/README.md

 1. Open VS Code Settings (File > Preferences > Settings)
 2. Search for "Smart Paste"
 3. Enter your OpenAI API key in the "smartPaste.openAIKey" field
+4. (Optional) If you're using a custom OpenAI API endpoint, enter the base URL in the "smartPaste.openAIBaseURL" field

 ## Usage